Energizer Holdings, Inc. (ENR) CEO Alan Hoskins on Q4 2020 Results - Earnings Call Transcript

 Alan Hoskins

 Yes.
 So Andrew, in terms of '21, the COVID impact is about 50 basis points.
 So you're roughly at 41 1 ex-COVID.
 And so the remainder of the erosion that we saw in '20, inclusive of the COVID costs, currency was a headwind, the last component that we talked about on this call was the mix impact.
 So, we are expecting those mix impacts to continue into '21, which is why you're not seeing a higher gross margin rate in 2021.
-But as we move forward, we expect that things will normalize and the rate will improve as we move forward.
-I don't know, Mark, if there's anything else you on percent,
+But as we move forward, we expect that things will normalize, and the rate will improve as we move forward.
+I don't know, Mark, if there's anything else.

 Mark LaVigne